Nature Valley

-Nature Valley is an American brand of bars, snacks and granola owned by General Mills.
+Nature Valley is an American brand of snack bars owned by General Mills.

-They produce a variety of granola bars, cereals and related snacks.
+They produce a variety of cereal bars and granola bars.
 Common bars include: 'Oats and Honey', 'Fruit and Nut', and 'Peanut'.
-Their selection includes crunchy bars, protein bars, fruit and nut bars, and various nut bars.
+Their selection can be categorized as crunchy bars, protein bars, fruit and nut bars, and various nut bars.

 History

-Nature Valley introduced its granola bar in 1975.
+Nature Valley first launched with a granola cereal, but after realizing that their product could not be eaten outside and on the go, they introduced its granola bar in 1973.
 The brand later introduced more types of granola bars such as: crunchy, chewy, clusters, nut, yogurt coated and protein packed.